Ayangroy13/Excel-Course_Code-Basics/README.md

 ## Course Overview

 Excel courses for beginners to advanced users who are training for a career in data (particularly data analysts).
 Experts in the field have carefully selected this course to imitate real-world situations and get you ready to fit in with the market.
-In addition, you will receive hands-on practice tasks and a simulated experience of utilising Excel to solve problems as a data analyst.
+In addition, you will receive hands-on practice tasks and a simulated experience of utilizing Excel to solve problems as a data analyst.

 ## Course Coordinator
 ### Dhaval Patel